joeky888/apt-cyg/README.md

 Aria2 is an advances file downloading tool that allows you to download files with faster speed.

-cyg-fast provides multi-connection downloading using aria2.
+apt-cyg provides multi-connection downloading using aria2.

 You can change the maximum number of connections with the ```--max-connections``` option.